-How 5S can Improve you Lockout Tagout (LOTO) Program
+How 5S can Improve your Lockout Tagout (LOTO) Program

-How 5S can Improve you Lockout Tagout (LOTO) Program
+How 5S can Improve your Lockout Tagout (LOTO) Program

 Lockout/Tagout (LOTO) procedures are critical for ensuring workplace safety during equipment maintenance.
 However, an unorganized LOTO process can lead to inefficiency, delays, and increased safety risks.
 The **5S methodology**, originating from Japanese manufacturing principles, offers a structured approach to organization and efficiency—enhancing both safety and effectiveness in your LOTO program.